iTwin/itwin-cli/docs/access-control/member/group/add.md

   **Type:** `string` **Required:** No

 - **`--role-ids`**
   Specify a list of role IDs to be assigned to all of 'group-id' groups.
-Provided in CSV format without whitespaces.
+Provided in CSV format without whitespaces (see Example 2).
   **Type:** `string` **Required:** No

 ## Examples